AO-Design-Inc/feather-blog/_posts/2021-06-21-WasmPerformance.markdown

 Exhibit A of nondeterministic behavior

-That being said, for small examples such as fractal calculation, its quite easy to limit mutability to local variables (which are on the stack, not in the linear memory, and so are not shared) and avoid the problem entirely.
+That being said, for small examples such as fractal calculation, it's quite easy to limit mutability to local variables (which are on the stack, not in the linear memory, and so are not shared) and avoid the problem entirely.
 Like in the following code:

 ```jsx
 @inline